 Last year, Sorrento Rotary ran their inaugural Point Nepean Heritage Motor Show.
-A great success, it helped to spread the message about homelessness on the Peninsula and using the proceeds to become the second largest supporter of our SPLaSh program.
+It was a great success helping to spread the message about homelessness on the Peninsula and using the proceeds to become the second largest supporter of our SPLaSh program.